planttheidea/moize/README.md

 ### Benchmarks

 All values provided are the number of operations per second (ops/sec) calculated by the [Benchmark suite](https://benchmarkjs.com/).
 Note that `underscore`, `lodash`, and `ramda` do not support mulitple-parameter memoization, so they are not included in those benchmarks.
+Each benchmark was performed using the default configuration of the library.

 ![Single parameter image](img/single-parameter.png)